 Kansas City is known as a “world capital of barbecue” and is famous for its beef.
-The Kansas City Strip Steak was born in the now-defunct Kansas City Stockyards.
-With over 90 barbecue restaurants in the metropolitan Kansas City area, getting a good barbecue meal is not a problem.
+The Kansas City Strip Steak was born here in the now-defunct Kansas City Stockyards.
+A good barbecue meal is easy to find with over 90 barbecue restaurants in the greater Kansas City area.
 If you visit in the fall, be sure to attend the American Royal, the world’s biggest barbecue contest.

-Downtown Kansas City is undergoing massive change and redevelopment in the three surrounding loft districts and the Central Business District.
+Downtown Kansas City has undergone massive change and redevelopment in the three surrounding loft districts and the Central Business District.
 Downtown Kansas City includes the 39th Street District — also known as Restaurant Row — with its many restaurants, boutiques, and literary and visual arts.
-Union Station is home to Science City, theaters, museum exhibits.
+Union Station is home to Science City, theaters, and museum exhibits.
 Other attractions include the Irish Museum and Cultural Center and the Todd Bolender Center for Dance and Creativity.
 The Power & Light District, is a nine-block entertainment district with restaurants, bars, and retail shops.
-The Country Club Plaza, or simply “the Plaza,” is an upscale, outdoor shopping and entertainment district at the south edge of downtown.
+The Country Club Plaza, (“the Plaza”), at the south edge of downtown, is an upscale, outdoor shopping and entertainment district.

 Image via Flickr by One Day Closer

-The City Market Square began as a site for markets, horse trading, rallies, shows, and more dating back to 1857.
+The City Market Square dates back to 1857 and began as a site for markets, horse trading, rallies, and shows.
 Today, the City Market is open every day and features shopping, entertainment and dining in a unique open-air setting.
-The City Market has an extensive events calendar and hosts concerts, festivals and other special events.
-The region’s largest Farmers’ Market is found at the City Market every Saturday and Sunday, rain or shine.
+The City Market has a very active events calendar and plays host to concerts, festivals and more.
+The region’s largest Farmers’ Market is found at the City Market, rain or shine, every Saturday and Sunday.

 Kansas City has 132 miles of boulevards and parkways, over 200 parks, many ornamental fountains, five golf courses, five museums, shopping centers, and more.
-Swope Park is more than twice the size of New York City’s Central Park and is one of the nation’s largest city parks.
+Swope Park is one of the nation’s largest city parks and is more than twice the size of New York City’s Central Park.
 It features a zoo, woodland nature and wildlife center, two golf courses, two lakes, an amphitheatre, a day-camp, and picnic grounds.
 Hodge Park, in the Northland, includes the 80-acre Shoal Creek Living History Museum, with 20 historical buildings dating from 1807 to 1885.
 Riverfront Park, on the banks of the Missouri River, holds annual Independence Day celebrations and other festivals.